zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/day-07-bronze.md

-# Day 7: Kafka to raw Bronze and restart acceptance
+# 7. Kafka to raw Bronze and restart acceptance

 ## Status and boundaries